Massachusetts Lawmakers are considering several bills that would regulate the use of pesticides and herbicides in the state.

 TAKE ACTION: Urge members of the Joint Committee on Environment, Natural Resources and Agriculture (ENRA) to support bill H.792, a bill to ban glyphosate on all Massachusetts lands!

-According to Bob Hedland Law, several Massachusetts cities and towns already restrict or have banned the use of products that contain glyphosate:
+According to Baum Hedland Law, several Massachusetts cities and towns already restrict or have banned the use of products that contain glyphosate:

 • Chatham, Massachusetts: Passed an order banning glyphosate in parks, athletic fields, mulch beds and walkways.